-Summary and Extrapolation
+Summary and extrapolation

-Today's talk has, like the one I gave last year, presented my joint work with Bichler on the present crisis.
-Last year, I argued that this crisis is a systemic one, and that capitalists were struck by systemic fear - a primordial consternation for the very existence of their system.
-My purpose today has been to explain why.
+In our previous works on the subject, we argued that this crisis is a systemic one, and that capitalists were struck by systemic fear - a primordial consternation for the very existence of their system.
+Our purpose in this paper has been to explain why.

-In order to do so, I have set aside the liberal-democratic façade that economists label 'the economy' and instead concentrated on the nested hierarchies of organized power.
-The nominal quantity of capital, I've argued, represents not material consumption and production, but commodified power.
+In order to do so, we have set aside the liberal-democratic façade that economists label 'the economy' and instead concentrated on the enfolded hierarchies of organized power.
+The nominal quantity of capital, we have argued, represents not material consumption and production, but commodified power.
 In modern capitalism, the quantities of capitalist power are expressed distributionally, as differential ratios of nominal dollar magnitudes.
 And the key to understanding capital as power is to decipher the connection between the qualitative processes of power on the one hand, and the nominal distributional quantities that these processes engender on the other.